gsoh/VED/README.md

 Static Data: "VED_Static_Data_ICE&HEV.xlsx", and "VED_Static_Data_PHEV&EV.xlsx"
-- Includes parameters of all 383 vehicles
+- Includes parameters of all 383 vehicles (264 gasoline vehicles, 92 HEVs, and 27 PHEV/EVs)
+	- There are 3 pure EV vehicles in the dataset.
+All of them are 2013 Nissan Leaf with an advertised battery capacity of 24 kWh.
 - Columns represent:
 	VehId,	EngineType,	Vehicle Class,	Engine Configuration & Displacement	Transmission,	Drive Wheels,	Generalized_Weight[lb]

 ## License